André Ruiter (Putten, 1972) is a Dutch photographer specialised in conceptual black & white photography.

 After seeing the exhibition The Family And The Land of Sally Mann he decided to focus entirely on black & white photography.
 He prefers soft light and uses mist to create atmospheric images.

 In 2018 he discovered French glass stereoviews with images from the First World War.
-This resulted in a great interest in French stereoscopy and he now collects stereoscopy items from 1870 to 1930.
-His collection contains glass stereoviews, stereoscopes, catalogs, manuals and other accessories.
+This resulted in a great interest in stereo photography and he now collects stereoscopy items from 1850 to 1930.
+His collection contains stereoviews, stereo cameras, stereoscopes, catalogs, manuals and other accessories.

 André lives in Putten, a town surrounded by the woodlands of nature reserve The Veluwe.